What Is Nurses Week? Learn the History of National Nurses Week and How to Celebrate

 For nurses, show appreciation to your peers and managers by sending them thank you cards or emails.
 A simple “Thank you for being a good nurse” can go a long way.
 You can also recommend your peers for awards and honors within your facility or in the community.

 For nurse supporters, let nurses know that you appreciate them.
-If you know any nurses personally, you can send them an appreciation text, phone call, online message, or gift.
+If you know any nurses personally, you can send them an appreciation text, phone call, online message, or gifts for Nurses Week.

 Even something as simple as “liking” or sharing a social media post that supports nurses is helpful.